 - Valid vehicle registration

-- No unpaid parking tickets in the City of Providence
+- No unpaid parking, speeding, or red light in Providence

 - Live in a building of 5 or fewer units

-- Note: if you live in a building with 6 or more units and you are still in need of an overnight parking permit, contact your building manager/landlord/condo association president to request an exception.
-Instructions are available here.
+- For Providence residents who live in a building with 6 or more units and need an overnight parking permit, contact your building manager/landlord/condo association to request an exemption.
+More information on the exemption process can be found below.

-Students living in on-campus housing are not eligible to purchase an overnight parking permit.
+Students living in dormitories and college & university owned housing are not eligible to purchase an overnight parking permit.

 Multi-Family Exception Request

-Residents of multi-family buildings with 6 or more units are not eligible for overnight parking permits until the building owner or manager first receives an Exception Approval from the Curbside Administrator.
+Residents of multi-family buildings with 6 or more units are not eligible for overnight parking permits until the building owner or manager first receives an Exemption from the Curbside Administrator.
 There is no charge to the building owner or manager for an Exception Request.
-Learn more and apply here.

 Temporary Parking Needs